JosephSamela/Tab-Switch-Protocol/README.md

 > OBJECTIVE CHARLIE: B-01100010
 > March 05, 2018 12:37
 > Intelligence operatives have completed field trials.
 Navigational effectiveness of the *DEDICATED SWITCH* has exceeded expectations!
 Adjusting population models with new data.
 Past simulations exaggerated tab sustainability numbers.
+The future is bright!

 Start mashing the button!